 Symptoms of Addiction to Benzodiazepines

 When a person becomes addicted to benzos, it is not always immediately obvious to those around them.
-There are several key signs that may indicate dependence or addiction to them has developed.
+Slowly friends and family may see behavior and physical changes in their loved one and become concerned.
+There are several key signs that indicate dependence or addiction to the drug has developed.

-These symptoms can be physical in nature, including:
+These signs can be physical in nature, including:

 - Drowsiness